 They are packed with nutrition and contain high levels of protein and dietary fiber.
-Red bean paste is often used to flavor bubble tea and other desserts, adding a unique sweet taste.
+Red bean paste is also often used to flavor bubble tea and other desserts, adding a unique sweet taste.

 Cookie crumbs are a sweet and crunchy topping that can be added to bubble tea, ice cream, and other desserts.
-They’re made from broken pieces of cookies that are pulverized into tiny granules.
+They’re made from broken pieces of cookies that are also pulverized into tiny granules.

-The crushed cookie pieces add a delightful texture and flavor to desserts, providing an unexpected crunch in each bite.
+The crushed cookie pieces also add a delightful texture and flavor to desserts, providing an unexpected crunch in each bite.

 Ice cream is a popular addition to bubble tea, giving the drink an extra creamy texture and sweetness.
 It’s often combined with a variety of bubble tea flavors such as Thai tea or taro milk tea.
-The ice cream can be added directly to the bubble tea or served on the side for customers to add themselves.
+The ice cream can also be added directly to the bubble tea or served on the side for customers to add themselves.

 Cheese cream is a unique and delicious addition to bubble tea, providing an exciting flavor and texture.
 It’s made from a combination of cream cheese, sugar, and other ingredients, depending on the recipe.
-The cheese cream is usually served with boba pearls and other toppings for a flavorful and creamy drink.
+The cheese cream is usually also served with boba pearls and other toppings for a flavorful and creamy drink.